Consultant Speech and Language Therapist

 Caroline achieves the best outcomes for children by working in close partnership with their families and educators.

-Caroline is trained in approaches such as British Sign Language (BSL), Makaton Signing, the Picture Exchange Communication System (PECS), Colourful Semantics and the Learning Language and Loving it Hanen programme.
-Caroline is an advanced practitioner for children with all types of hearing loss and is a Listening and Spoken Language Specialist / Certified Auditory Verbal Therapist ®.
+Caroline is trained in approaches such as Parent-Child Interaction (PCI), Makaton Signing, the Picture Exchange Communication System (PECS), TEACCH, Colourful Semantics and the Learning Language and Loving it Hanen programme.
+Caroline is trained in Level 1 and Level 2 British Sign Language (BSL) and is an Advanced Clinical Specialist for children with all types of deafness.
+She is one of a small number of Listening and Spoken Language Specialist / Certified Auditory Verbal Therapist ® practising in the U.K.

 Initial Consultation and Assessment